RhysU/c99sh/README.md

 [pkg-config](http://www.freedesktop.org/wiki/Software/pkg-config/) directives
 to simplify library usage.
 A `c99shrc` located in the same directory as the interpreted source will be used.
 Otherwise a `~/.c99shrc` is processed if available.
-See [c99shrc.example](c99shrc.example) for an extended example enabling [GSL](http://www.gnu.org/software/gsl/), [GLib](https://developer.gnome.org/glib/), and [SQLite](http://www.sqlite.org/) capabilities.
+See [c99shrc.example](c99shrc.example) for an extended control file enabling [GSL](http://www.gnu.org/software/gsl/), [GLib](https://developer.gnome.org/glib/), and [SQLite](http://www.sqlite.org/) capabilities.
 This permits quickly getting access to higher-level data